Obituary of Barbara G. Klemens

 She was also a committed evening bridge player and tackled the Sunday New York Times crossword each week.

-She was a member of First Presbyterian Church.To send flowers to the family of Barbara Klemens, please visit Tribute Store
+She was a member of First Presbyterian Church.To send flowers to the family or plant a tree in memory of Barbara Klemens, please visit Tribute Store